-For more information see the online Help.
+For more information see the Help system.

-Because Flare and Contributor read the same types of files, there is no need to transfer changes manually or convert files.
+Because Flare Desktop and Contributor read the same types of files, there is no need to transfer changes manually or convert files.
 It is more automated than some other review solutions.

 This solution can work quite well when only one individual at a time is looking at a file.